Matt-Yeldalo/practical-ood-ruby/chapter2.md

 - Another bad option is to inherit from the class - This leads to a class that is difficult to understand and maintain

-- If the class youre working on is difficult to understand, it's likely that the class has more than one responsibility
+- If the class you're working on is difficult to understand, it's likely that the class has more than one responsibility

 ### Determining if a class has a single responsibility